-2.5 Sensitivity on battery supply-chain, technology and production
+2.4 Sensitivity analyses on battery supply-chain, technology and production

-This section analyzes the impact of changes in different battery parameters now available in the LCA tool.
-The baseline is a medium-sized BEV charged with EU average grid in 2030 and a NMC-811 battery produced with EU average, this 2030 baseline is already 39% cleaner than 2022 average BEV.
-First, the results displayed in Figure 7 shows that the use of the cleanest country electricity grid (Sweden) for production would enable a 5% decrease of the lifecycle emissions.
+This section analyses the impact of changes in different battery parameters now available in the LCA tool.
+The baseline is a medium-sized BEV charged with the EU average electricity grid from 2030 and an NMC-811 battery produced using the EU average grid; this baseline for cars bought in 2030 is already 39% cleaner than the average BEV bought in 2022.
+First, the results displayed in Figure 6 show that the use of the cleanest country electricity grid (Sweden) for production would enable a 5% decrease of the lifecycle emissions.
 Then, if a new technology such as solid-state batteries is used, the lifecycle emissions could decrease by 6% compared to the baseline.
 Finally, the parameter which has the highest influence on the results is the production route of battery materials: with best-in-class supply chains used for the sourcing of lithium, nickel or graphite, the lifecycle emissions of BEV could be decreased by 13%.
 With the lowest production impact where a LIB battery is produced in Sweden and a low impact supply chain, the lifecycle emissions of BEVs would be reduced by 17% compared to the baseline.

 Baseline: Medium-sized BEV with battery produced in 2030 with EU27 average electricity grid, charged with the EU27 average grid, battery chemistry NMC-811.
-LCA emissions: 46 gCO2e/km
+LCA emissions: 46 gCO2e/km Sensitivities: - Cleanest battery production with the Swedish electricity grid

-Sensitivities: - Cleanest battery production with the Swedish electricity grid
+- SSB technology with a NMC811 cathode, lithium metal anode and oxide based solid electrolyte

-- SSB technology with a NMC811 cathode, lithium metal anode and oxide based solid electrolyte - Low impact supply chain cumulating best practices for battery mineral extraction
+- Low impact supply chain cumulating best practices for battery mineral extraction

-Source: T&E LCA model and battery carbon footprint estimated by T&E from a LCA carried out by Minviro
+Source: T&E LCA model and battery carbon footprint based on a battery LCA by Minviro

-Figure 7 - BEV lifecycle emissions sensitivity to battery parameters
+Figure 6 - BEV lifecycle emissions' sensitivity to battery parameters